khoih-prog/BlynkESP32_BT_WF/README.md

 - ServeStatic plugin that supports cache, Last-Modified, default index and more
 - Simple template processing engine to handle templates

----
----

-### Why do we need this [BlynkESP32_BT_WF library](https://github.com/khoih-prog/BlynkESP32_BT_WF)

-#### Features

-By design, Blynk user can run ESP32 boards with **either WiFi or BT/BLE** by using different sketches, and have to upload / update firmware to change.
-This library enables user to include both Blynk BT / BLE and WiFi libraries in one sketch, **run both WiFi and BT/BLE simultaneously, or select one to use at runtime after reboot.**

-This library also supports (auto)connection to **MultiWiFi and MultiBlynk, dynamic custom as well as static parameters in Config Portal**.
-Eliminate hardcoding your Wifi and Blynk credentials and configuration data saved in either SPIFFS or EEPROM.

-Now from Version 1.0.2, you can eliminate `hardcoding` your Wifi and Blynk credentials, thanks to the `Smart Config Portal`, and have Credentials (WiFi SID/PW, Blynk WiFi/BT/BLE Tokens/ Hardware Port) saved in either **LittleFS, SPIFFS or EEPROM**.

 #### Currently supported Boards

 This [**BlynkESP32_BT_WF** library](https://github.com/khoih-prog/BlynkESP32_BT_WF) currently supports these following boards: